Media release: Foundation saddened by passing of Brian Widlake

-The Nelson Mandela Foundation has been saddened to hear of the death of veteran journalist and television presenter Brian Widlake.
-He was known and respected especially for his work with ITN, LBC and the BBC.
+The Nelson Mandela Foundation is saddened to hear of the death of veteran journalist and television presenter Brian Widlake.
+He was well known and respected, especially for his work with ITN, LBC and the BBC.

 It is widely thought that this historically significant interview was the first television interview with Mr Mandela.
 Nelson Mandela Foundation research recently surfaced an earlier interview done with him.

 Some years ago the Foundation was honoured to meet Mr Widlake and his stepson, Mr Mark Nicholas.
 They assisted us, together with Ahmed Kathrada, to build up a more comprehensive picture of the contexts and circumstances in which the 1961 interview took place.

 Our thoughts are with Mr Nicholas and the rest of the family at this difficult time.